 6. Absences for routine scheduled health care appointments of less than 2 hours do not need approval but do require notification of the clinical care delivery team.
-No more than one routine health care appointment should be scheduled during any element of F2 (i.e. each core clerkship, electives, IDS 113, Longitudinal FCM, ARCH week.)
+No more than one routine health care appointment should be scheduled during any element of F2 (i.e. each core clerkship, electives, IDS 113, Longitudinal FCM, ARCH/PI weeks.)
 Students who require absences for health care appointments at greater frequency than this should consult with the Associate Dean for Students for guidance.

 7. Students are responsible for notifying clinical care delivery teams about planned and health care absences in advance of the absence and for informing their clerkship director about emergent absences as soon as practical.

 8. Accommodations for protected disabilities will be provided during the clerkships if requested in advance by the student, in accordance with UCSF procedures on informing faculty about accommodations.
 Accommodations for protected disabilities cannot be applied retroactively.